-Most children at GUST currently have an Education Health and Care Plan (EHCP).
+Most children at GUST Independent School currently have an EHCP.

-There will be an Annual Review of the EHC Plan, chaired by the SENCo, to review the appropriateness of the provision and to recommend to the local authority whether any changes need to be made to the EHCP or to funding arrangements for the child.
+There will be an annual review of the EHCP, chaired by the SENCo, to review the appropriateness of the provision and to recommend to the LA whether any changes need to be made to the EHCP or to funding arrangements for the child.

-Parents and representatives of outside agencies involved with the child are invited to attend and to submit reports to contribute to the review advice.
+Parents and representatives of outside agencies involved with the child are invited to attend and submit reports to contribute to the review advice.

-All children at GUST have a SEN Support Plan agreed at the Annual Review and reviewed every term.
+All children at GUST Independent School have a SEN Support Plan agreed at the annual review and reviewed every term.

-Where needs are similar, children are supported within a group, focusing on the common needs.
+Where needs are similar, children are supported within a group, focusing on common needs.
 Each child will have individual targets.

-All children will have provision for their common needs in a small group as well as some individualised support for their more unique needs.
+All children will have provision for their common needs in a small group as well as some individualised support for more unique needs.
 Provision will run concurrently with differentiated curriculum support.

-The group may be taught by the Class Teacher and supported by a Teaching Assistant or engage with extra-curricular activity supported by specialist teaching and non-teaching staff.
+The group may be taught by the class teacher and supported by a teaching assistant (TA) or engage in extra-curricular activity supported by specialist teaching and non-teaching staff.

-The overall responsibility for these children remains with the Class Teacher.
+The overall responsibility for these children remains with the class teacher.

-The Class Teacher, using the school's standard proforma, will carry out progress monitoring on a termly basis.
-Significant achievements and difficulties will be recorded and adjustments to the SEN

-Support Plan made if appropriate.
-If the Class Teacher has concerns about the achievements of the child or about the child's behaviour, then these are to be raised with the SENCo and Senior Management Team, and ultimately the Head of School who may, in consultation with parents, refer the child to a specialist service.
+The class teacher, using the school's standard proforma, will carry out progress monitoring on a termly basis.
+Significant achievements and difficulties will be recorded and adjustments to the SEN Support Plan made if appropriate.
+If the class teacher has concerns about the achievements of the child or about the child's behaviour, then these are to be raised with the SENCo and SLT and, ultimately, the Headteacher who may, in consultation with parents, refer the child to a specialist service.